What’s common between shoppers longingly staring at storefront windows and those signing up for multiple demos and trials?

-An audience that will ooh and aah, but never loosen its purse strings.
+An audience that will ooh and aah, but never loosen their purse strings.

-Sales wizards have over the years developed and perfected several methods to separate the wheat from the chaff through sales qualification processes.
-They use proven methodologies to ensure you’re not wasting your time and resources to target prospects who aren’t likely to convert.
+Sales reps have over the years pondered over this very question and developed several methods to separate the wheat from the chaff through sales qualification processes.
+From these efforts, methodologies like BANT, MEDDICC, CHAMP or MEDDPICC were born.
+These lead qualification frameworks ensure that you’re contacting and selling to the prospects who are more likely to convert.

-Picking and priming the right buyers may seem like mayhem, but sales qualification techniques lend a little bit of method to this madness.
-Several tried-and-tested techniques are used by sales teams to sift for prospects that may become buyers, but MEDDIC stands head and shoulders above its ilk.
+Picking and priming the right buyers may seem like mayhem, but sales qualification techniques like MEDDIC lend a little bit of method to this madness and help you close deals at a faster pace.

 What is MEDDIC?